 The investment holdings in each portfolio are classified into one of three categories: fixed income, equities, or real assets.
 The investment holdings comprise both passive and actively managed funds.
-The Board of Trustees, in consultation with the investment consultant, establishes the asset allocation of each portfolio.
+The Board of Trustees, in consultation with the Director of Investments and the external investment consultant, establishes the asset allocation of each portfolio.
 The asset allocation for each portfolio is strategically designed to achieve the targeted long-term rate of return.
 The target asset allocation takes into consideration asset class returns and volatility, risk tolerance, and liquidity needs.
 Each investment allocation category is further described below.

-The fixed income allocation provides liquidity, income, stability, preservation of capital, and a partial hedge against periods of prolonged economic contraction or deflation.
+The fixed income allocation provides income, stability, preservation of capital, and a partial hedge against periods of prolonged economic contraction or deflation.

-The allocation to equities is expected to provide a total return that may provide growth in principal to help preserve and enhance the value of the assets over the long-term.
+The allocation to equities is expected to provide a total return that provides growth of principal to help preserve and even enhance the value of the assets over the long term.
 Equity investments may provide higher long-term returns than fixed income investments and provide some protection against inflation.